Chapter4 Conditionals and IF Statements

 ## [1] TRUE FALSE TRUE

-In contrast to & which evaluates on a term by term basis, the double && reads from left to right and only evaluates the first values of each vector
+In contrast to & which evaluates on a term by term basis, the double && requires single values only!
+As such, it can catch some common errors.

 ## [1] FALSE